-Figure 61: File Storage Settings
+Figure 63: File Storage Settings

-- Parameters for the following file types can be configured (see Filetypes in Table 8)
+- Parameters for the following file types can be configured (see Filetypes in Table 12)

 - SOH State of health information and requested data files

 - LOG System log files

 - TRG Events and PGM files

 - RBF Ringbuffer files

 - MAN Scheduled manual recordings

 - MSC Miscellaneous files

-- See Table 8 for more information about the parameters which can be configured.
+- See Table 12 for more information about the parameters which can be configured.

-Conf: iguration
+Confi iguration

 A) Station description GeoSIG Station

-в) Station code GSGMS
+В) Station code GSGMS

-(C) Location description Default location
+C) Location description Default location

 D) Seismic network code GS

 F) Number of Output Streams 1

 G) Number of Trigger Sets 1

-Н) Number of Preset Triggers 1
+H) Number of Preset Triggers 1

-1) Channel Parameters ->
+I) Channel Parameters>

-J) Stream Parameters ->
+J) Stream Parameters>

-K) Trigger Parameters ->
+K) Trigger Parameters>

-L) Parameters of Preset Triggers ->
+L) Parameters of Preset Triggers>

-M) File Storage and Policy ->
+M) File Storage and Policy>

-N) Communication Parameters ->
+N) Communication Parameters>

-0) Miscellaneous Parameters ->
+0) Miscellaneous Parameters>

-S) GeoSIG Options ->
+S) GeoSIG Options>

-T) Time synchronization ->
+T) Time synchronization>

-• To adjust the settings of the file storage, press 'M'; the File Storage and Policy menu will appear.
+To adjust the settings of the file storage, press 'M'; the File Storage and Policy menu will appear.

-- Parameters for the following file types can be configured (see Filetypes in Table 8)
+- Parameters for the following file types can be configured (see Filetypes in Table 12)

 - SOH State of health information and requested data files

 - LOG System log files

 - TRG Events and PGM files

 - RBF Ringbuffer files

 - MAN Scheduled manual recordings

 - MSC Miscellaneous files

-- See Table 8 for more information about the parameters which can be configured.
+- See Table 12 for more information about the parameters which can be configured.

-System reserved space Use User selectable Amount of memory reserved for the operating system , in [Mb].
+Sys tem reserved space User selectable Amount of memory reserved for the operating system in [Mb].
 Keep 12 Mb by default.
-Length of one RB file User User selectable Permanent data will be stored in ringbuffer files; here the length of one ringbuffer file in minutes can be specified.
+Length of one RB file User selectable Permanent data will be stored in ringbuffer files; here the length of one ringbuffer file in minutes can be specified.
 After this time the file will be closed and a new one started.
-Disk space quota User selectable Reserved memory on the SD/CF-Card for the SOH files in [%] If over quota Delete oldest files In case the reserved memory is full the oldest files will be deleted first Life time User selectable After the configured time in [days] the files will be deleted from the SD/CF-Card Filetypes Transfer priority Never Transfer In case a lot of files have to be transferred, the priority etyl Low of the file upload can be configured here.
-If Never Ĭ Mid Transfer is configured, then no files will be uploaded.
-High Highest Transfer order Newest first Most recent files are transferred first Oldest first Most old files are transferred first Delete transferred Yes Files will be deleted after upload to the server No Files will be not deleted after upload to the server
+Disk space quota User selectable Reserved memory on the SD/CF-Card for the SOH files in [%] ļ If over quota Delete oldest files In case the reserved memory is full the oldest files will be deleted first Life time User selectable After the configured time in [days] the files will be deleted from the SD/CF-Card Filetypes Transfer priority Never Transfer Low Mid High Highest In case a lot of files have to be transferred, the priority of the file upload can be configured here.
+If Never Transfer is configured, then no files will be uploaded.
+Transfer order Newest first Most recent files are transferred first Oldest first Most old files are transferred first Delete transferred Yes Files will be deleted after upload to the server No Files will be not deleted after upload to the server

-Table 8: File Storage and Policies menu structure
+Table 12: File Storage and Policies menu structure